mlcommons/power-dev/ptd_client_server/README.md

 # See "NTP" section in the README.md.
 #ntpServer: ntp.example.com

-# A directory to store output data.
-A relative or absolute path could be used.
-# A new subdirectory will be created per each run.
-# The name of this sub-directory consists of date, time, label, and mode (ranging/testing).
-# The loadgen log is fetched from the client if the `--send-logs` option is enabled for the client.
-# The name of the directory is determined by the workload script running on the SUT, e.g. `ssdmobilenet`.
-# The power log, named `spl.txt`, is extracted from the full PTDaemon log (`ptdLogfile`)
-outDir: D:\ptd-logs\

 # (Optional) IP address and port that server listen on
 # Defaults to "0.0.0.0 4950" if not set